Chief Rob Jones

 Matt Scheer is a native of Colorado who was born and raised in El Paso County.
 He graduated from the University of Wisconsin, Superior with a Bachelor’s degree in Sociology.

-In addition to working as a volunteer administrator for the National Fallen Firefighters Foundation, Mat also holds the position of Human Resources Manager for Lake Dillon Fire Protection District.
+In addition to working as a volunteer for the National Fallen Firefighters Foundation LAST, Matt also holds the position of Human Resources Manager for Lake Dillon Fire Protection District.
 Prior to working in Fire Service Administration, he was a Generalist for seven years with Summit County Government, and has received recognition from the Board of County Commissioners for the performance of duties above and beyond his job responsibilities.

 Matt has lived in Breckenridge, Colorado since 1997.
 His personal and professional ambitions will always include the people and places of the great state of Colorado.